 Laurel Hill County Park is another outdoor destination featuring several miles of running, walking and biking trails winding through the grounds of this former plantation.
-With more than 745 acres of green space, it offers open meadows, a small lake and great scenery, plus an oak allee (or oak-lined path/”alley”) and areas available for private rentals.
+With more than 745 acres of green space, it offers open meadows, a small lake and great scenery, plus an oak allee (or oak-lined path/”alley”).
 Add to the list, Edwards Park, featuring a dock on a creek.

 Strolling isn’t enough for you?
 Then make your way to Hog Island’s trailhead and historical marker, where trekkers can partake of exercise and history.
 Hog Island played a role in defense of Charleston Harbor in both the Revolutionary and Civil wars.
 In 1775, Patriots sank old ships in Hog Island Channel to block British ships from the Wando and Cooper Rivers, and nearly 100 years later, Confederate forces mined the channel and placed a gun battery on the island’s tip.
 In 1975, Hog Island was annexed to Mount Pleasant; you know it now as Patriots Point.